The Seven Trumpets: The First Five

 Wormwood is a bitter, nauseating plant.
 Those who after idolatry would yield wormwood (bitterness) (Deuteronomy 29:18).
 God said He would feed the idolaters wormwood (Jeremiah 23:12-15).

-Thus, a ruler would arise whose rule would be like meteor (flashy but brief) and the effect of his rule would be bitter o the people.
-In John’s prophecy a third of the fresh water sources become bitter causing many people to die.
+Thus, a ruler would arise whose rule would be like a meteor (flashy but brief) and the effect of his rule would be bitter o the people.
+In John’s prophecy, a third of the fresh water sources become bitter causing many people to die.